khofstadter/enhancingaudiodescription.com/_posts/2025-01-13-darci-conference.md

 - We will have BSL interpreters for as many sessions as possible throughout the event, please check the programme for an indication of the sessions which have BSL interpreters confirmed.

+- All rooms are equipped with hearing loops.

 We will be updating this information on a weekly basis.
-We are currently looking into hearing loops provision.
 If you have any questions please contact enhancingad@gmail.com.

 <br>